MicrosoftDocs/Viva/Viva/topics/faq-topics.md

 search.appverid:
 - MET150
 localization_priority: Normal
-description: Read commonly asked questions and answers about using Microsoft Topics.
+description: Read commonly asked questions and answers about using Topics.
 ---

-# Frequently asked questions about Microsoft Topics
+# Frequently asked questions about Topics

 ## Topic discovery and curation